 While there are no rules for Friendsgiving, guests might be disappointed if there are ten versions of sweet potato pie but no stuffing on the table.
 Rather than assigning a specific dish to each person, distribute a spreadsheet via Google Docs or another file sharing service listing major categories such as appetizers, vegetable side dishes, grain side dishes and desserts.
 This allows your friends to see the gaps in the feast and specify the dishes they plan to bring to round out the meal.

-Whether you opt to serve bottles of wine or cocktails, also make sure to include non-alcoholic options for guests who prefer not to imbibe.
+Whether you opt to serve bottles of wine or cocktails, it’s a good Friendsgiving idea to have a variety of non-alcoholic options as well.
 Planning a mocktail that includes holiday flavors such as apple, cinnamon and cranberry ensures that everyone has a tasty drink in hand.
 Designate a corner of the dining room or a section of kitchen counter as the bar area, and stock it with ice, glasses and bottle openers.
 You might even ask guests to bring a wine or spirit that pairs well with their potluck dish.

 With the right tunes playing, your guests will fall into the holiday spirit in no time, plus every party needs a playlist.
 Since you don’t have to worry about picking music everyone in your family will enjoy, creating one for Friendsgiving is easier.
 Consider the preferences of your friends when choosing songs that will carry you from appetizers to dessert, plus lounging and chatting through the evening.
 Make sure to mix up genres and include enough variety to prevent your background music from becoming monotonous.